eisenfunk/24_TPLinkP100/README.md

 login and password is your Tapo App registered login.
 The documentation is included in the module as usual in german/english. click on "Help for TPLinkP100" in FhemWeb.

+## New Tapo Device authentification

+TP-link rolled out new firmware for their devices.
+Main reason was a massive security leak in their authentification, which is completly changed.
+24_TPLinkP100 is supporting the new authentification only and dedicated since version 0.4.
+You have to use the initial uploaded version of this fhem module If you have placed your devices behind a firewall and block them from updates.
+I strongly recommend updating your firmware because a) i won't support the old authentification because it is b) unsecure.
+Energy measurement is not inplemented after this change, so i will add this in the upcoming weeks.

 ## Bugs
 The module is well tested against Tapo P100, P110 and P115 power outlets.
 Currently just one major bug is known, that may not be caused by the modules code: